 The trek to Namche Bazar is a steep climb through forests of rhododendron around the Sagarmatha National Park.
 After crossing several suspension bridges and four hours of walking we reach the Sherpa market of Namche Bazaar.

-Two days of rest in Namche Bazaar helps us in acclimatisation and prepares us for our journey ahead.
+Two days of rest in Namche Bazaar helps us in acclimatization and prepares us for our journey ahead.
 Namche, the trading capital of the Khumbu region was once the trading grounds of Tibetan Salt.
 Even today we can see Tibetans selling rugs, clothing, salt and dried meat in the region.
-Namche is believed to be one of the best places on earth to see the sun rise and set between the snow clad Himalayas.
+Namche is believed to be one of the best places on earth to see the sun rise and set between the snow-clad Himalayas.

 After breakfast, we walk through many mani walls and stay beautiful village phortse.
-We can see the beautiful himalays scenery from here.
+We can see the beautiful Himalayas scenery from here.

-Today is a day of leisure where we take in all of Dingboche from Chukkung (4,970m).
+Today is a day of leisure day and walk around the places for good acclimatization about 2/ 3 hours walking around.
 We stay for the night in Dingboche.

 Today we ascend to Lobuche passing through the terminal moraine of the Khumbu glacier.
 We camp at Lobuche for the night.

-Gorak Shep, is the Base Camp of the historical 1953’ Everest Expedition and the site where Peace Nepal Treks had successfully organised the 2009’ Everest Cricket Match.
-We have a time climbing the famous Kala Pathar peak (5,545m) in the evening and next early morning visit the Everest base camp.
+Gorak Shep is the Base Camp of the historical 1953’ Everest Expedition and the site where Peace Nepal Treks successfully organized the 2009’ Everest Cricket Match.
+We have a time climbing the famous Kala Patthar peak (5,545m) in the evening and next early morning visit the Everest base camp 5,364m.

-Early morning, we walk towards the Everest base camp (5,364m) and return Gorakshep.
-From Gorak Shep we return to Lobuche and continue heading down the Khumbu valley until we reach Pheriche.
-Near the Khumbu glacier we come across memorials for climbers who died while attempting to conquer Mount Everest.
+Early morning, we walk towards the Everest base camp (5,364m) and return to Gorakshep.
+From Gorak Shep, we return to Lobuche and continue heading down the Khumbu valley until we reach Pheriche.
+Near the Khumbu glacier, we come across memorials for climbers who died while attempting to conquer Mount Everest.